realmaster42/EverybodyEditsProtocol/README.md

 > The text of the message.

 ### <a id="rm-info2">"info2"</a>
-Occurs when the server sends low priority information that can be displayed in non-invasive pop-up.
+Occurs when the server sends low priority information that can be displayed in an non-invasive pop-up.

 `[0] String` Title
 > The title of the message.